pawelkom88/lush-junior-task/README.md

 I always try to make my sites as accessible as possible.It takes extra time to implement them, but it is worth it.
 I have used simple colors that provide high contract, readable fonts, easily focusable, semantic HTML tags and aria-labels.
 The site has been tested using built in Narrator in Windows 10.

 - Code readability
 I tried to keep my components small and use descriptive, straight to the point names.
 I did the same with variables and functions.
-I believe I have achieved this goal and additional comments are not required.
+I believe I have achieved this goal and additional comments is not required.